 We were recently featured in Farmers Weekly, regarding the current problems we are facing with Red Diesel and the FAME value of biodiesel.
 You can read more about this here: https://bit.ly/3dr5miD

-Should you have any questions regarding Red Diesel, or would like some advice then please contact our expert team by calling 01743 761415 or fill out our online form.
+Should you have any questions regarding Red Diesel and gas oil additives, or would like some advice then please contact our expert team by calling 01743 761415 or fill out our online form.